stieglma/homepage/content/pages/projects.rst

 Misc
 ----
 - `Sillard`_ a game which was created by 5 friends of mine + me on a `Weekend of Code`_.
 It is a mixture of soccer and billiard.
-- `Schafkopfauswerter`_ a tool for the documentation and evaluation of Schafkopf-games
+- `Schafkopfauswerter`_ is a tool for the documentation and evaluation of Schafkopf-games.
+It provides statistics in the form of tables and plots, allows saving the current scores and also a pdf export is available.
 - `jSoccer`_ a Framework where self-programmed AI's can play soccer against each other.
 This project was developed during the "Software Engineering Project" at the University of Passau with 5 other students.
 It is no longer maintained, however if you have questions, feel free to contact me.